VolkmarR/AdventOfCode-CSharp-StarterKit/README.md

 After initializing a day, you have to copy the input data from the website and paste it to the input.txt file and implement the Solve1 and Solve2 methods.
-If you want to check your solution with the example data, you need to copy the exampe data from the website and paste it to the example.txt file and replace the "??" string in the the Step1WithExample and Step1WithExample unit tests with the example results from the website.
+If you want to check your solution with the example data, you need to copy the example data from the website and paste it to the example.txt file and replace the "??" string in the Step1WithExample and Step1WithExample unit tests with the example results from the website.

 ```csharp